HomeBank

 System Requirements

-• Operating System: Windows 7 or later, macOS 10.12 or later, Linux
+• Operating System: Windows, macOS, or Linux

 • Processor: 1 GHz or faster